Skip to Content

 Every one of Circa’s 330+ loungers, 30 cabanas, and 38 daybeds all point toward the screen so you’ll never miss a minute of the action.

-Circa keeps the water heated to a balmy 86 degrees all winter long, meaning you can take advantage of this haven while most resorts have their pools shuttered.
+Circa keeps the water heated to a balmy 86 degrees year-round, so you can enjoy this haven while most resorts have their pools shuttered.

 Although Circa, The D, and Golden Gate hotel guests have complimentary access to the pool deck, non-guests can access Stadium Swim for a small cover (typically $20, but it can be more during peak times/special events).